 Forgiving Yourself | Why You Must, How You Can (Lauer & Lauer)

-According to Robert and Jeanette Lauer, forgiving yourself can be the most difficult kind of forgiveness to practice, yet not forgiving yourself can be corrosive to your well-being.
-Self-forgiveness is the natural corollary to God’s forgiveness.
+Forgiving yourself can be the most difficult kind of forgiveness to practice, yet not forgiving yourself can be corrosive to your well-being.
+Self-forgiveness is a corollary to God’s forgiveness.

-The main focus of Forgiving Yourself: Why You Must, How You Can, is about the steps we can take to allow God’s forgiveness into our lives and relationships.
+Forgiving Yourself: Why You Must, How You Can, outlines steps we can take to allow God’s forgiveness into our lives and relationships.
 Filled with stories, examples, and encouragement, it dispels some common myths about self-forgiveness.
 Robert and Jeanette Lauer pave the way for the reality that self-forgiveness is an act of love toward yourself.

 Paperback: 144 pages (5.5 x 8.5 in.)